 Medical Treatment for Pneumonia

-The signs to look out for before hospitalization are:
+Some signs to look out for before hospitalisation are:

-The baby is dehydrated as it won’t feed or drink water
+The baby is dehydrated as he won’t feed or drink water

-- Oxygen levels in the blood are very low
+The oxygen levels in the baby’s blood are very low

-- Has other deficiency conditions of the heart, lungs or immune system
+The baby has other conditions of the heart, lungs or immune system

 If the baby has mild pneumonia or one that is caused by a virus, treatment at home becomes possible.
 If the condition becomes stable after 48 hours of starting the antibiotics, the baby need not be hospitalized.
 There are many other treatments that can be given in parallel to help ease the baby’s discomfort.
 It’s important the baby gets plenty of rest throughout the day.
 To bring down fever, infant paracetamol or infant ibuprofen can be given on the doctor’s advice.
 Babies older than two months can have infant paracetamol.
 If they are over three months old and weigh at least 5 kilograms, they can have ibuprofen.
 Make sure you read the dosage correctly on the packet and if in doubt consult the doctor or the pharmacist.
 Also, refrain from giving the baby any over-the-counter medicines for cold and cough.
 They are unsuitable for children under six years due to the risk of side effects.

-To take care of your baby at home:
+Here are some tips to take care of your baby at home.:

-- Even though your baby may not want to each much, it is important to keep them hydrated.
-Give them small amounts to drink frequently or small portions of breastfeeding whenever they can.
+Even though your baby may not want to each much, it is important to keep him hydrated.
+Give him small amounts of water or breastmilk to drink frequently.

-- Wet nappies are a sign that they are getting enough to drink, therefore regularly check for it.
+Wet nappies are a sign that he is getting enough to drink, therefore regularly check for it.

-- If they have tummy or chest ache, they can be given pain relief like ibuprofen or paracetamol made for infants.
+If he has a tummy or chest ache, give him pain relief medication like ibuprofen or paracetamol for infants.

-- Do not smoke around the child or let it breathe in dust or smoke from outside.
+Do not smoke around the child or let him breathe in dust or smoke from outside.

-- Ensure The Vaccinations Are Up To Date: The pneumococcal vaccine (PCV) is given to protect against pathogens that cause pneumonia, septicemia (blood poisoning) and meningitis.
-Several other vaccines are given for diseases such as diphtheria, Hib and whooping cough prevent pneumonia as well.
+The pneumococcal vaccine (PCV) is given to protect against pathogens that cause pneumonia, septicemia (blood poisoning) and meningitis.
+Several other vaccines that are given for diseases such as diphtheria, Hib and whooping cough prevent pneumonia as well.

-- Maintain a Good Personal Hygiene: Keep your hands clean when you handle the baby and if you have a maid, who takes care, make sure they practice good hygiene.
+Keep your hands clean when you handle the baby and if you have employed a nanny for the baby, make sure she practices good hygiene.
 Cover your mouth when you cough and wash your hands and the baby’s hands often to prevent germs.
-Regularly sanitize toys, feeding bottles, utensils and other things that can accumulate germs.
+Regularly sanitise toys, feeding bottles, utensils, and other things that can accumulate germs.

-- Make The House a Smoke-Free Environment: If you or your partner smokes, try to stop.
+If you or your partner smoke, try to stop.
 If not, smoke outside the house staying far enough.
-Research shows that babies who are exposed to cigarette smoke fall sick more often and is more susceptible to illness such as asthma, colds, ear infections and pneumonia.
+Research shows that babies who are exposed to cigarette smoke fall sick more often and are more susceptible to illness such as asthma, colds, ear infections and pneumonia.

-- Good Nourishment: It is important to keep your baby well-nourished, so they are strong enough to fight infections.
-Breastfeeding them exclusively for the first 6 months is the ideal way to strengthen your baby’s developing an immune system.
-The breast milk contains antibodies produced by your body which helps the baby fight off infections while its immune system is still developing.
-As you slowly introduce them to solid foods, breast milk should remain as an important source of antibodies and nutrients until they are fully weaned.
+It is important to keep your baby well-nourished, so he is strong enough to fight infections.
+Breastfeeding him exclusively for the first six months is the ideal way to strengthen your baby’s developing immune system.
+Breast milk contains antibodies produced by your body, which helps the baby fight off infections while its immune system is still developing.
+As you slowly introduce him to solid foods, breast milk should remain an important source of antibodies and nutrients until he is fully weaned.

-- Extra Care: Premature babies need extra care from the start as their immune systems tend to be weaker making them prone to infections.
+Premature babies need extra care from the start, as their immune systems tend to be weaker, making them prone to infections.

-With up-to-date vaccination, good nourishment and hygiene, pneumonia can be prevented.
-Even if your child gets pneumonia, with timely treatment and care, they can recover fully.
+With up-to-date vaccinations, good nourishment and hygiene, pneumonia can be prevented.
+Even if your child gets pneumonia, with timely treatment and care, he can recover fully.